-Council is responsible for the local relief arrangements such as the establishment and management of emergency relief centres.
+Council is responsible for the local relief arrangements such as the establishment and management of Emergency Relief Centres (ERC).

 6.2.1 Management structure

 A request may come from an ICC to open an ERC to support an emergency.
 In consultation with the Incident Controller the selection of an ERC will be determined by the MERO, in consultation with the MERC and the MRM.